welchbj/int3/README.rst

 License & Usage
 ---------------

-``int3`` is intended for educational use. ``int3``'s unique code is released under the [GPLv2 license](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html), as per the ``LICENSE.txt`` file in the root of this repository.
+``int3`` is intended for educational use. ``int3``'s unique code is released under the `GPLv2 license <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_, as per the ``LICENSE.txt`` file in the root of this repository.
 Code belonging to other open source projects is licensed under the respective licenses of those projects.